 Cheryl Laks, Education Programs Coordinator

 Qualifications: BSc (Biological Science), BEd (Primary & Secondary), Cert IV Veterinary Nursing

-As the Learning Programs Coordinator, Cheryl's focus is on growing and developing Zoos Victoria’s Education for Conservation programs to ensure we are providing over 150,000 young people every year with an education worth having.
+As the Education Programs Coordinator, Cheryl's focus is on growing and developing Zoos Victoria’s Education for Conservation programs to ensure we are providing over 150,000 young people every year with an education worth having.
 While also helping our community achieve positive outcomes for wildlife.
 She supports and collaborates with the education teams enabling a united team to work together to achieve common goals and standards and to provide students with real-world learning experiences.
 Her past few years have also focused on the overall effective management of the zoo’s education marketing and communications strategy.
 Throughout Cheryl's years of teaching, she has developed a passion to inspire the youth of today to become leaders and change makers for the future.

 Chris Vella, Fighting Extinction Schools Coordinator